glowinthedark/usbimager/README.md

 select "Properties".
 On the "Shortcut" tab, in the "Target" field, you can add the flags.
 On the "Security" tab, you can also set to run USBImager as Administrator if you have problems accessing the raw disk devices.

+Flags can be given separately (like "usbimager -v -s -2") or at once ("usbimager -2vs"), the order doesn't matter.
+For flags that set the same thing, only the last taken into account (for example "-124" is the same as "-4").

 The first argument which is not a flag (does not start with '-') is used as the backup image directory.

+The '-m' allows you to specify the maximum disk size in Gigabytes.
+Any disk bigger than this will be considered a large disk (by default 256 Gigabytes).

 With '-a', all devices will be listed, even system disks and large disks.
-With this you can seriously damage your computer, be careful.
+With this you can seriously damage your computer, be careful!

-Flags can be given separately (like "usbimager -v -s -2") or at once ("usbimager -2vs"), the order doesn't matter.
-For flags that set the same thing, only the last taken into account (for example "-124" is the same as "-4").

 The '-v' and '-vv' flags will make USBImager to be verbose, and it will print out details to the console.
 That is stdout on Linux and MacOSX
 (so run this in a Terminal), and on Windows a spearate window will be opened for messages.